Enneagram Type Seven People are Busy and Fun-Loving

 Sevens with an eight wing are not as concerned with relationships as their counterparts with a six wing; they are more focused on their own experiences and not necessarily on who’s along for the ride.

-You get some pretty powerful and often very materially successful people from this combination, though they remain their fundamentally playful Seven selves.
+This combination produces some pretty powerful and often very materially successful people, though they remain their fundamentally playful Seven selves.

 Relationships